-Maximising your sales on the Online Shop requires that you understand and observe certain basics in relation to how you manage your presence thereon.
+Maximising your sales on the Online Marketplace requires that you understand and observe certain basics in relation to how you manage your presence thereon.
 I will go through a few of these below.

 Product descriptions should include things like specifications, typical use cases, and most importantly should cover the attributes that most customers would find important about that product/service.
 If one is buying a computer or mobile device, CPU speed, RAM and storage for example are important.
 Options like available colours, sizes etc are also important, as are additional aspects like delivery time/waiting period, if applicable.
 If there are special enhancements or value-added attributes, also mention them.What you should not do, however, is to use hyperbole or exaggerated claims/advertising language.
 Let people make their own decisions based on the facts.